Recap / Avatar: The Last Airbender "The Western Air Temple"

 - Kubrick Stare: Katara also uses one of these.

-- Licked By The Sky Bison: Appa licks a reformed Zuko to show he likes him.
+- Licked by the Dog: Appa licks a reformed Zuko to show he likes him.
 Sokka thinks he just covered himself in honey.

 - Never Say "Die": If Zuko goes for another spin on the Heel–Face Revolving Door, Katara will "make sure his destiny ends".
 Though that was more about her using Zuko's meaningful words against him, since he'd been going on about that.
 It's not like they've ever beat around the bush about the other stuff.